 Unlike the repository method, manual RPM installation does not configure automatic updates.
 You must download and install new versions manually when Slack releases updates.
 Consider using the DNF repository method if automatic updates are important to your workflow.

-Launching Slack on Fedora
+Launch Slack on Fedora

 Launch Slack from Terminal

-For DNF or manual RPM installations, launch Slack directly:
+For DNF or manual RPM installations:

 slack